 The rail freight transport is the most advantageous in the process of transport of bulk substrates from the economic and time point of view.
 Also, the lowest amount of negative external costs of transport is produced in this transport.
 Most often it is the transport of bulk substrates, gases, liquids, chemicals, cars, coiled sheet, etc. Rail freight transport has also had a significant position in the process of transport of single consignments.
 Endogenous and exogenous impacts have led to a long-term decrease in rail system performances in the process of transport of single consignments.
-A graduating international trade, showed in the previous parts of TMS between the Amber RFC countries, the EU countries and countries outside the EU, brings many opportunities for transportations having the character of single consignments.
-At present, there is an upward trend in the individual needs of manufacturing and trading companies demanding specific goods, which has a nature of transport of single consignments.
+A graduating international trade, showed in the previous parts of TMS between the Amber RFC countries, the EU countries and countries outside the EU, brings many opportunities for transport and trading companies demanding specific goods, which has a nature of transport of single consignments.
 This is due to marketing strategies aimed at individual requirements of customers.
 It is often the transport of goods by 1 - 8 road trains over 12 tons/day.
 These transportations are required by, in particular, the small and medium-sized enterprises and commercial companies.